 Buy Existing Websites and Blogs

 A lot of work and effort goes into building a profitable and successful website.
 But you can skip that stage by purchasing an established online business that’s already profitable.
 Of course, you’ll need some capital to invest, but in the right situation, it can be an excellent investment that outperforms traditional investments.
 In addition, once you purchase the website/business, you could outsource any work you’re not willing or able to do on your own.

 Some websites and online businesses require a lot more ongoing attention than others.
 If your goal is to own an asset that generates revenue without becoming a full-time job, determine how much time is required to run the business before purchasing it.

 It’s also important to note that buying an existing website or blog is a high-risk, high-reward investment.
 Many people who buy sites ultimately wind up failing.
 So don’t risk any money that you can’t afford to lose.
 It’s also a good idea to gain some experience building a site from scratch before buying existing sites, which will reduce your risk.

 While blogging gets a lot of attention as a great way to make money online, running a blog can be high maintenance.
 A much lower-maintenance alternative is to create a niche website instead.

-Getting Started: While buying an existing website is one way to get started, I highly recommend that you get some experience by creating your own website before investing in another site.
+Getting Started: While buying an existing website is one way to get started, I highly recommend getting some experience by creating your own website before investing in another site.
 Once you have some experience, you can think about buying a site.
-Niche websites are great for beginners and you can see my article How to Make Money with Niche Websites.
+Niche websites are great for beginners.
+See this guide to building a niche site.

 Highlights of Online Business: